Mario0716/RL-Note/README.md

 # RL-Note
-RL-Note mainly includes the notes of learning RL theory, algoriythm and code.
+RL-Note mainly includes the notes of learning RL theory, algoriythm and code.⛽️

 ## In note part,
 Note my own understanding of RL-theory and idea.
 Besides, some paper reading is necessary.